irishgreencitrus/OccultEngineering/README.md

 - The Mechanical Arm will only insert a bound book into the chamber.
 - The Mechanical Arm will only insert the book if the book completes the ritual.
 - The Mechanical Arm will only extract results from the ritual, not the book itself.

+### JEI Support

+JEI can be used for all recipes in the mod.

 ## Planned